-- 17. Dredging and dredge disposal (the latter for restoration only) shall occur in a manner that avoids or minimizes significant shoreline or ecosystem impacts; impacts that cannot be avoided shall be mitigated in a manner that results in no net loss of shoreline functions or existing uses. - 18.
+- 17. Dredging and dredge disposal for restoration/enhancement only, shall occur in a manner that avoids or minimizes significant shoreline or ecosystem impacts; impacts that cannot be avoided shall be mitigated in a manner that results in no net loss of shoreline functions or existing uses. - 18.
 New development shall be sited and designed to first avoid or second to minimize the need for new and maintenance dredging. - 19.
-Dredging and dredge disposal shall minimize interference with water-dependent activities. - 20.
-Dredging and dredge disposal shall be scheduled to minimize impacts to biological productivity.
+Dredging shall minimize interference with water-dependent activities. - 20.
+Dredging shall be scheduled to minimize impacts to biological productivity.